Leo Marks: Early life

 Marks was born into a devout Jewish family.
 He was the son of Benjamin Marks, the joint owner of Marks & Co, an antiquarian bookseller in Charing Cross Road, London.
-He was introduced at an early age to cryptography when his father showed him Edgar Allan Poe's story, The Gold-Bug.
+He was introduced at an early age to cryptography when his father showed him Edgar Allan Poe's story, "The Gold-Bug".

 From this early interest, he demonstrated his skill at codebreaking by deciphering the secret price codes that his father wrote inside the covers of books.
 The bookshop subsequently became famous as a result of the book 84, Charing Cross Road, which was based on correspondence between American writer Helene Hanff and the shop's chief buyer, Frank Doel.

 Work in cryptography

-Marks was conscripted in January 1942 and trained as a cryptographer; apparently he demonstrated the ability to complete one week's work in decipherment exercise in a few hours.
-Unlike the rest of his intake, who were sent to the main British codebreaking centre at Bletchley Park, Marks was regarded as a misfit and he was assigned to the newly formed Special Operations Executive (SOE) in Baker Street, which was set up to train agents to operate behind enemy lines in occupied Europe and to assist local resistance groups.
+Marks was conscripted into the British Army in January 1942 and trained as a cryptographer; apparently he demonstrated the ability to complete one week's work in decipherment exercise in a few hours.
+Unlike the rest of his intake, who were sent to the main British codebreaking centre at Bletchley Park, Marks was regarded as a misfit and he was assigned to the newly formed Special Operations Executive (SOE) in Baker Street, which was set up to train agents to operate behind enemy lines and to assist local resistance groups in occupied Europe.
 SOE has been described as "a mixture of brilliant brains and bungling amateurs".
 Marks wrote that he had an inauspicious arrival at SOE when it took him all day to decipher a code he had been expected to finish in 20 minutes, because, not atypically, SOE had forgotten to supply the cipher key, and he had to break the code which SOE had regarded as secure.

 Marks briefed many Allied agents sent into occupied Europe, including Noor Inayat Khan, the Grouse/Swallow team of four Norwegian Telemark saboteurs and his own close friend 'Tommy' Yeo-Thomas, nicknamed "the White Rabbit."
 In an interview which accompanied the DVD of the film Peeping Tom, Marks quoted General Eisenhower as saying that his group's work shortened the war by three months, saving countless lives.

 Marks was portrayed by Anton Lesser in David Morley's BBC Radio drama A Cold Supper Behind Harrods.
 The fictional play was inspired by conversations between Marks and David Morley and real events in SOE.
 It featured David Jason, and Stephanie Cole as Vera Atkins.